STEP 1: Apply for admission.

 STEP 5: Watch for your financial aid offer from Ohio State.

-Financial aid awards are available to view online at the end of March.
+Financial aid notifications for new transfer students are available to view online at the end of March.
 Check your university email account for your aid notification email and follow the instructions to review your package.
 Keep your contact information current in buckeylink.osu.edu.

 If there have been significant changes in your family's financial situation since the tax year used on the FAFSA, Ohio State may be able to re-evaluate your Expected Family Contribution.
 Download the Expected Family Contribution Appeal for more information.
 Note that appeals require the signature of a staff member from Buckeye Link, 281 W. Lane Ave.

 STEP 6: Have you been selected for verification?

 Verification is a process in which Ohio State confirms the accuracy of information provided on the FAFSA.
 Verification is a federally mandated program to ensure accuracy in the administration of federal financial aid.

 If you are selected for verification, Ohio State will notify you via your university email address.

 Submit the requested items promptly (within 45 days) or risk losing consideration for some financial aid programs.
 Due to the Coronavirus (COVID-19) outbreak, Ohio State will allow flexibility with verification due dates.
 Please submit the information requested as soon as possible.

 If you are required to provide your taxes, you can update your FAFSA using the IRS Data Retrieval Tool (see step 2 above for more information).
 If you are unable to use the Data Retrieval Tool, you must provide a signed copy of your IRS Tax Return Form 1040 and all schedules, or an official IRS Tax Return Transcript.
 For more information on requesting an IRS Tax Return Transcript visit irs.gov/Individuals/Get-Transcript-FAQs.